 Majors in Science & Engineering require students to start major requirements in fall quarter.
 For this reason it is difficult to outline a “typical” schedule, but we will do our best to show some rough guidelines.
 Your schedule may look different, but an advisor at Summer in Seattle will explain any anomalies.

-Most students who have been accepted into the College of Nursing, this includes students in the Diagnostic Ultrasound program, will take 2 Core courses and a math course.
+Most students who have been accepted into the College of Nursing, this includes students in the Diagnostic Ultrasound program, will take 2 UCOR courses and a math course.

 Nursing majors are typically placed into MATH 1010 College Algebra.
 Students who have Running Start or college level credit for math have satisfied their math requirement.
 Students with higher SAT/ACT scores will be placed into MATH 1010 or MATH 1021.

 Diagnostic Ultrasound majors are typically placed into MATH 1021 PreCalculus: Algebra.
 Students with higher SAT/ACT scores will be placed into MATH 1230 Calculus for Life Sciences and MATH 1022 PreCalculus: Trigonometry.

 Students who are undecided about their major, or do not yet meet the requirements of their desired major, are “premajors”.
 On the preference form you will be asked what major(s) you intend to declare or are interested in exploring.
 This answer will determine how we register you for fall quarter.

 Students indicating an interest in Arts and Sciences or who are generally undecided, typically are registered for 3 Core courses.
 Students with interest in Business, Science & Engineering or Nursing will typically be registered for 2 Core courses and math.

 Students admitted to the MRC program are registered by the Matteo Ricci Institute.
 You are still required to complete the "New Redhawk Next Steps" online course and attend Summer in Seattle.
 All questions regarding your registration should be directed to the MRI office.